The MEDPOR technique can help children as young as three achieve a normal appearance.

 Scarring and Discomfort

-Dr. Reinisch created the MEDPOR technique as a way to treat microtia with less discomfort than traditional methods.
+Dr. Reinisch in Beverly Hills created the MEDPOR technique as a way to treat microtia with less discomfort than traditional methods.
 A rib cartilage reconstruction may be more painful for patients and is often associated with discomfort at the site where cartilage is harvested.
 There will also be a scar at the donor site.
 MEDPOR reconstruction typically involves less pain, and although Dr. Reinisch will need to collect a skin graft from beneath the scalp to cover the framework, he works carefully so there is essentially no visible scarring.

 Why Choose Dr. Reinisch?